-On June 17, 2011, Wescan announced the commencement of a 2,500 metre drill program based on recommendations from a review of historical drilling data completed in February 2011 by an internal technical team and external consultants.
-This program follows the recommendations contained within the technical report that accompanied the National Instrument 43-101 compliant resource estimate completed by ACA Howe International Limited ("ACA Howe") in 2010 (see Wescan News Release February 4,

-2010).
-The objective of the program is to expand upon the resource estimate completed last year.
+Based on recommendations from a review of historical drilling data completed in February 2011 by an internal technical team and external consultants, Wescan commenced with a 2,500 metre drill program in June 2011.
+This program followed the recommendations contained within the Technical Report that accompanied the National Instrument 43-101 compliant Resource Estimate completed by ACA Howe International Limited ("ACA Howe") in 2010 (see Wescan News Release dated February 4, 2010).
+The drill program was concluded near the end of the third quarter and the Company recently announced final assay results (see Wescan News Release dated November 18, 2011).
+The program was successful as the objective to further define the resource and explore for significant mineralized zones outside the existing deposits was achieved.
+Based on these results, the Company will evaluate if further drill programs are appropriate or if sufficient data is available to proceed with a preliminary economic assessment.